Find Your Focus: Photography

 Session 8:

-Program Wrap Party
+Wrap Party and Gallery Showing

 Celebrating Your Progress, Showcasing Work, and Connecting with Fellow Creatives